Commercial Vehicle Wreck Attorney in Alexandria, Louisiana

 Most of us don’t give much thought to the different classes of vehicles out on the road.
 A car is a car, a truck is a truck, right?
 While that’s true, the law separates vehicles into categories based on a number of factors, such as their weight, their purpose, and their cargo.
 There are also various types of driver’s licenses connected to each one that a person must obtain before he or she can legally operate a vehicle within that category.
 A vehicle’s classification and that of a driver’s license can be extremely important when there is an accident.
 A successful personal injury suit can hinge on these details.

 Attorney Chris J. Roy, Jr. knows how to create an effective case to secure maximum compensation.
 By choosing the Chris J. Roy, Jr. Law Firm, you will benefit from nearly three decades of experience and skilled representation.
-If you have suffered a serious injury or lost someone you love in a commercial vehicle accident in Alexandria, Pineville, Rapides Parish, Grant Parish, or anywhere in Central Louisiana, contact common carrier wreck attorney Chris J. Roy, Jr. by calling 1-318-487-9537.
+If you have suffered a serious injury or lost someone you love in a commercial vehicle accident in Alexandria, Pineville, Rapides Parish, Grant Parish, or anywhere in Central Louisiana, contact common carrier wreck attorney in Alexandria Chris J. Roy, Jr. by calling 1-318-487-9537.

 Here in Louisiana, there are five general kinds of licenses: three for commercial drivers, one for chauffeurs, and one for those who want to drive a personal vehicle (those who want to operate motorcycles must get an endorsement to their existing license).